Tangible steps for transitioning to a solarpunk civilisation.

 Deep mulch gardening (also Ruth Stout gardening or Back to Eden gardening) essentially means adding a thick layer of mulch on soil.
 This can be any suitable organic material such as straw, woodchips or leaves.
 In order to plant, simply make a hole through the mulch down to the soil and plant there.

-There are several advantages to this method: soil microbiology thrives under the mulch, weeds cannot grow when the mulch is thick enough to block out the sunlight, plants have a slight protection against frost, moisture is retained under the mulch and evaporation is minimised etc.
+There are several advantages to this method: work is minimised, soil microbiology thrives under the mulch, weeds cannot grow when the mulch is thick enough to block out the sunlight, there’s an automatic inflow of fertilised new soil due to the mulch breaking down, plants have a slight protection against frost, moisture is retained under the mulch, evaporation is minimised, it’s easier to grow and harvest tubers etc.

 Some disadvantages include slug habitat and the need for a source of mulch.